 Several things may have gone wrong.
 The most likely is that you made a typo when you entered your email address.
 In that case, please resubmit your document and make sure that you type your email correct.
 The second most likely cause of lack of response is that the return mail from SensusAccess got caught in a spam filter on its way to you.
 If you cannot find the file in your own junk-mail folder, you may want to contact your IT department to make sure that the sensusaccess.com and robobraille.org domains are both whitelisted.

-The turn-around time ranges between a few minutes and a few hours depending on the size and type of your source document and the requested conversion.
+The turn-around time ranges between a few minutes to a few hours depending on the size and type of your source document and the requested conversion.
 Smaller documents are processed within minutes.
-Large documents - for example textbooks in image-only PDF - may take several hours to convert into a Microsoft Word document or MP3 audio file.
+Large documents – for example textbooks in image-only PDF – may take several hours to convert into a Microsoft Word document or an MP3 audio file.

 Yes.
 The file size is limited to approx. 50 MB.
 If your document is bigger than that you may want to divide it into smaller sections.
 You may also want to consider whether you have scanned the document in a very high resolution.

 Some image files are too big for the web interface to SensusAccess to handle.
-However, you are welcome to store image files on a cloud service (Google drive, Dropbox, WeTransfer or similar) and mail a link to the files to email@example.com.
+However, you are welcome to store image files on a cloud service (Google drive, Dropbox, WeTransfer, or similar) and mail a link to the files to email@example.com.
 Please do not attempt to mail the documents as attachments.
 Sensus will then convert the documents to DOC, DOCX and RTF format and return them to you.
 Please note that Sensus will not be editing the documents nor adding any markup beyond what our automated OCR server is capable of.
 This service is provided as a courtesy to our clients without a guaranteed turn-around time.